surf-visualization/blender-course/readme.md

 # Introduction to Scientific Visualization with Blender

-These are the website pages for the course "Introduction to Scientific Visualization with Blender" as provided by SURF since 2018, and organized through [EuroCC Netherlands](https://eurocc-netherlands.nl/) (and previously the PRACE Training Center).
+These are the website sources for the course "Introduction to Scientific Visualization with Blender" as provided by SURF since 2018, and organized through [EuroCC Netherlands](https://eurocc-netherlands.nl/) (and previously the PRACE Training Center).

+The course website can be viewed [here](https://surf-visualization.github.io/blender-course).

 ## License